Campaigns of calumny being perfected to defame me in coming months -Obi – The Sun Nigeria

 “But, no evil campaign will alter the substance of my character; nor diminish my patriotic commitment to a better Nigeria.
 It is not about me.
 It is about a better Nigeria.
 It is about the future of our youths.it is about ending the years of locust,” he said.

-Also speaking on the election petition he instituted, he said the judiciary is on trial but that despite the pressure, he is confident of victory.
+On the election petition he instituted, he said the judiciary is on trial but despite the pressure, he is confident of victory.

 “The conduct and outcome of the last national elections have showcased the troubled state of our democracy.
 While a minority, indeed a handful of partisans, seem satisfied with the conduct of the election and the results, the majority of Nigerian voters and many international observers remain confounded by the process and the outcome.
 Serious reservations have been expressed by a significant majority of stakeholders about the shortcomings of the elections.
 But it is not for anyone to take the laws into his hands.